SANIUL-blackdragon/CAESER/project-dump.md

 ``$language

-MIT License
+Modified MIT License with Commercial Use Restriction

+Summary: This license allows you to use, modify, and distribute the software for personal and non-commercial purposes.
+If you want to use the software for commercial purposes, you need to get written permission from the author.

+Full License Text:

 Copyright (c) 2025 SANIUL-blackdragon (mdalifsaniul@gmail.com)

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software for personal and non-commercial purposes only.
-Commercial use and monetization are expressly prohibited without explicit written permission from the author.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+1. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+2. The Software may not be used for commercial purposes without explicit written permission from the author.
+"Commercial purposes" means any use of the Software that is intended to generate profit or revenue, whether directly or indirectly, such as using the Software in a business setting, selling the Software, or incorporating it into a revenue-generating product or service.

+To request permission for commercial use, please contact the author at mdalifsaniul@gmail.com.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 `